RobertTalbert/discretecs/Video/scripts-module-4.md

 In other words, these processes -- finding n-bit strings of a given weight and finding subsets of an n-element set of a given size -- are really doing the same thing.
 They are starting with a collection of distinct objects and then selecting items out of that collection.
 The number of ways to take a collection of n distinct objects and select k items from that collection is really what we have been computing all this time.

 This idea of selecting k elements from a collection of n elements is such an important type of counting problem that we are going to give it a special name.
 The binomial coefficient -- notated like this, and pronounced "n choose k" -- is the number of ways to select k elements from a collection of n distinct elements.
 This is the same thing as the number of k-element subsets of an n-element set; which is also the same as the number of n-bit strings with weight k.
-Previously we'd notated this number as B,n,k but we will now just say that this number is n choose k.

 Please note, this notation is NOT a fraction.
 It is just notation and there is no algebra manipulation we can do with it.